What is AKS Security

 AKS NSG Requirements

 What if you could reduce the human workload needed to effectively deploy applications?
 What if you had instantaneous help with Microsoft Azure and virtual machines?
 What if your application running in the Microsoft Azure environment could configure its own security rules?
-The AKS network security group (AKS NSG) handles the AKS NSG requirements for you, so your staff can focus on writing new programs or improving the incumbent program.
+The AKS network security group (AKS NSG) handles the AKS NSG requirements for you for better Kubernetes network security, so your staff can focus on writing new programs or improving the incumbent program.

 Because it uses built-in AKS networking best practices, AKS can help you to take some of the burdens off of your human staff.
 The AKS network security group (NSG) filters traffic for virtual machines (VMs) like the AKS nodes.
 This means that as you create Services, the Azure platform automatically configures any necessary network security group rules.
 Your app configures itself to remain secure — one of the greatest gifts of AKS Networking and AKS network policy.